Tingalpa, Queensland: Amenities

 Kianawah Park is the oldest park in the suburb and has extensive facilities.

 Moreton Bay Sports Club is also located at Carmichael Park next to the creek.
 The venue hosts cricket and Brisbane Premier League matches with 2001 and 2010 grand final winners, and 2011 League Champions Wolves FC.
 Kianawah Park is the oldest park in the suburb and has extensive facilities.

 Tingalpa has bike paths going through their parks and these are part of the extensive bike paths that are throughout Brisbane.

-Retail

-Tingalpa has two small local shopping centres: Twin Parks Shopping Centre located on Wynnum Road, Tingalpa - and one located on Belmont Road, Belmont.
-There are two large shopping centres within a 10-minute drive; Wynnum Plaza has Kmart, Coles, Woolworths, Dan Murphys, Fitness First and 59 Specialty stores whilst Carindale Shopping Centre features Myer, David Jones and a large selection of specialty shops.

-Both the Twin Parks and the Belmont shopping centres are only basic centres.

 Transport

 Also nearby is the Murarrie railway station that runs west to the city and east to Manly and the bay.
 There are also several bus routes from Tingalpa to neighbouring suburbs.